 First is the fact this is a yuri manga, and thus a romance.
 Yuu gradually develops feelings for Touko.
 However, that doesn’t entirely rule out asexual and aromantic readings because those identities exist on spectrums.
 As I explained in another post, Yuu loving Touko isn’t inherently contradictory to asexuality because a-spec lesbians exist.
 Ultimately, all interpretations speak to shared experiences in a heteronormative society.
 Even in terms of Yuu or Touko eventually falling love after declaring they won’t, the manga does so with care.
 It’s not a matter of inevitability that all people “settle down” or a storytelling cliche, but one of Yuu and Touko’s psychology and character development.

 More importantly, Bloom Into You makes it clear through another character that Yuu’s situation is unique to her.
 When fellow student council member Seiji Maki learns of Yuu and Touko’s arrangement, he relates because he’s also never been in love.
 In another instance, he says he “doesn’t have a type” when asked to choose between two types of girls.
 He explains himself to Yuu as enjoying other people’s relationships like one would a stage play, but not wishing to perform in it.
-David Wald, the ADR director of the Bloom In You dub, has referred to Maki as an asexual character the same way he describes the main couple as lesbians despite neither word being used in the script.
-Although not explicitly stated, it makes the most sense for his character.
+ADR director David Wald has referred to Maki as an asexual character the same way he describes the main couple as lesbians, despite neither word being used in the script.
+Although not explicitly stated, it makes the most sense for Maki’s character.
 While Yuu is up for debate, Maki provides aromantic and asexual representation as well as another perspective on love.
 It shows being aromantic asexual does not mean being uncaring or disinterested in romantic love, but that they can appreciate it in their own way.

 For more in-depth looks at Yuu and Bloom Into You, see here: